-Positive Negative Governance Meets requirements of good governance in relation to the selection process & SVC access to quality resources.
-Nil
+Positive Negative Meets requirements of good governance in relation to the selection process & SVC Nil Meets requirements of good governance in relation to the

 A budget is established to meet costs of engaging Code Reviewers.

 Financial Costs Financial Benefits Benefits Opportunities

 List Direct Costs Savings on resource SVC communities can Opportunities to

 costs to Council if we be assured of leverage off a

 were to manage the qualified and regional price

 EOI process professional schedule

 internally. resources for this

 purpose.

 List indirect costs N/A A list of qualified Opportunity to

 professionals provides participate in a

 easy access for SVC regional model

 Initial Costs N/A N/A N/A